 I exchanged a backpack for a small suitcase, only large enough to lug with ease from bus to bus or bus to a hotel.
 Packing lightly was essential since I traveled on a Greyhound bus.

-Back then, you could get a deal for unlimited travel.
-You could go any route east to west, north to south, as many times as you wanted.
+Back then, you could get a deal for unlimited travel and go any route east to west, north to south, as many times as you wanted.
 Across the years, the terms on that special changed until it was discontinued.

 Packing lightly during that period was easy.
 My possessions were limited by the leanness of my student budget.
 As my budget slowly grew, I ventured out of the country and traveled more comfortably.
 I no longer had to settle for just about any place with clean beds and shared bathrooms.